 - Advertising: when you charge someone for providing visibility of their products or brands to the users of your service.

 Finally, you must take into account the impact your revenue streams and pricing strategies have on your business financials.

-In other words, you must be sure that the potential total revenue generated by your revenue streams strategy support the business on becoming sustainable and scalable.
+In other words, you must be sure that the potential total revenue generated by your revenue stream strategy supports the business in becoming sustainable and scalable.

-In this last step, you need to simulate the impact of your revenue streams strategy and pricing alternatives on the financial forecast of your startup.
+In this last step, you need to simulate the impact of your revenue stream strategy and pricing alternatives on the financial forecast of your startup.

-If you are not familiar with finance nor spreadsheets, it’s time to look for help.
+If you are not familiar with finance or spreadsheets, it’s time to look for help.